On this page:

 Singing, dancing, playing games – children adore this active, play-based learning environment.

-This neuroscience-based class supports the growth of your child’s cognitive skills through activities such as recognizing musical patterns, focusing on the most important aspects of music, and understanding connections across artistic representations.
+This developmentally-based class supports the growth of your child’s cognitive skills through activities such as recognizing musical patterns, focusing on the most important aspects of music, and understanding connections across artistic representations.
 Your child will learn foundational musical skills such as tempo, meter, pitch, and volume, and play a wider variety of percussion instruments.
 They’ll also play with picture-based pre-notation and collaborate in musical activities with other children designed to foster basic musical knowledge and encourage individual and group creativity.
-You’ll also receive access to the parent portal which includes downloadable activities to try at home, curated articles and content on childhood development, and updates on your child’s growth throughout the course.

 YM 4 classes engage children in activities that strengthen their emerging understanding of music as a language.
 Children learn to recognize melodic and rhythmic patterns through singing, chanting, dancing, and creating.
 Students will have opportunities to play a wide variety of pitched and unpitched percussion instruments.

 Singing, rhyming, creative movement, and folk dancing complement the beginnings of rhythmic notation and identifying melodic patterns.
-In YM 5, ensemble training and creative improvisation begins as children sing and play together using a wide variety of pitched and unpitched percussion instruments.
+Ensemble training and creative improvisation begins as children sing and play together using a wide variety of pitched and unpitched percussion instruments.
 Performing for an audience is also introduced.

 In Piano Bridge 1, students will have the opportunity to both experience making music through PCM’s YM 5 and 6 curriculum and to learn the fundamentals of piano.
 Students will sing, move, and play and use their musical knowledge as they learn about the piano keyboard, rhythm and melody reading, and playing along together.
 Students who take this course as 5–6 year olds will be better prepared to begin piano lessons in the piano department the following school year.